JeremyLoy/config/README.md

     * e.g. `PARENT__CHILD`
 * Env vars map to struct fields case insensitively
     * NOTE: Also true when using struct tags.
+* Any errors encountered are aggregated into a single error value
+    * the entirety of the struct is always attempted
+    * failed conversions (i.e. converting "x" to an int) and file i/o are the only sources of errors
+        * missing values are not errors

 ## Why you should use this